Drinfeld's lemma for perfectoid spaces and overconvergence of multivariate $(\varphi, \Gamma)$-modules: Drinfeld's lemma for diamonds

 \subsection{Finite \'etale covers and profinite fundamental groups}

 \begin{nota} Let $X$ be a scheme, a perfectoid space, or a diamond.
 We denote by $\FEt(X)$ the category of finite \'etale coverings of $X$.
+(For $X$ a diamond, a finite \'etale covering of $X$ is a representable morphism $Y \to X$ whose pullback to any perfectoid space is a finite \'etale covering.)

-We use a similar notation when $X$ is a formal stack; for example, if we take some $X$ and formally quotient by a group $\Gamma$ of automorphisms of $X$, then $\FEt(X/\Gamma)$ is the category of objects of $\FEt(X)$ equipped with an action of $\Gamma$. \end{nota}
+We use a similar notation for formal quotients by group actions: if we take some $X$ and formally quotient by a group $\Gamma$ of automorphisms of $X$, then $\FEt(X/\Gamma)$ is the category of objects of $\FEt(X)$ equipped with an action of $\Gamma$ for which the structure morphism is $\Gamma$-equivariant. \end{nota}